 To cook the pasta and assemble:

 - Bring a large pot of salted water to a boil.
 Add fettuccine and cook until al dente, just tender.
-Drain.
+Drain and set aside 1/2 cup (120 milliliters) of the pasta water.

 - While the fettuccine cooks, make the sauce.
-In a medium saucepan, drizzle olive oil over medium heat.
+In a large saucepan, drizzle the olive oil over medium heat.

 Julie